ritchie46/ritchievink.com/content/post/gan-art.md

 ### Discriminator
 In this network the Discriminator is very much like any other deep convolutional network.
-It takes images as input and used several feature extraction layers and finaly a fully connected layer to produce an output.
+It takes images as input and uses several feature extraction layers and finaly a fully connected layer to produce an output.
 The feature extraction layer is comprised of:

 * Convolutional layer with 4x4 filters, a stride of 2 and a padding of 1 (downscaling an image by a factor 2).
 * Batch normalization layer.